ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 category: features
 ---

-Autoformatting lets you quickly format your content with Markdown-like shortcodes.
-This way you don't need to use toolbar buttons or dropdowns for the most common formatting features.
+The autoformat feature lets you quickly format your content with Markdown-like shortcodes.
+This way you don't need to use toolbar buttons and dropdowns for the most common formatting features.

 <info-box info>
 	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.